apiko-dev/amazon-ivs-react-native-broadcast/docs/api-documentation.md

 #### `cameraPosition`

-📌 The position of the input device relative to the host device.
+The position of the input device relative to the host device.
+Can be changed after broadcast session initialization.

 | Type | Required | Platform | Default value |
 | :---: | :---: | :---: | :---: |